 Simon Sykes is the co-editor of the travel books, No Such Thing as a Free Ride?
 (UK and North American Editions), and The Hitchers of Oz, as well as Fog in Channel.., a book exploring the UK’s relationship with Europe.
 For some years Simon was responsible for cultural integration, process re-engineering and communications programmes within the first ever Franco-British commercial joint venture.
 Simon is an occasional freelance specialist in the integration of joint ventures in the European construction sector.
 He is also a translator, editor, lecturer, musician, designer, carpenter and boat builder.

 Born and raised in Portsmouth, Tom Sykes is a writer, editor and lecturer with interests in international relations and development, radical politics, postcolonial literature and history, community journalism and the British new wave of science fiction literature.
 His fiction, features, book reviews, travelogues and works of creative nonfiction have appeared in Private Eye, The Times, The Scotsman, New Statesman, The Daily Telegraph, New Internationalist, New African, Red Pepper, The London Magazine, The Journalist and Travel Africa.
 He has co-compiled and co-edited five nonfiction books including No Such Thing As A Free Ride?
 (2005) with Cassell Illustrated which was serialised in the The Times and named The Observer’s Travel Book of the Month.
 Tom is currently Senior Lecturer in Creative Writing at the University of Portsmouth.
-He is currently working on an autobiographical novel entitled Blood is Thicker in Manila and his new book, The Bradt Guide to Ivory Coast, is co-published in the UK and US on July 5th 2016.
+He is working on an autobiographical novel entitled Searching for Manila and his latest book, The Bradt Guide to Ivory Coast, is co-published in the UK and US on July 5th 2016.
 Tom’s personal website is here.

 Moshe Tasky is a freelance photographer with connections to Portsmouth.